Dimensionality Reduction - PCA + t-SNE

 Output: \(Y\in\mathbb{R}^{m\times d}\) with \(d << n\).

-The first step is to center the data (subtract the mean across rows): \(X_0 \rightarrow X\).
+The first step is to center the data (subtract the mean of each column): \(X_0 \rightarrow X\).

 Example: \[ X_0 = \begin{bmatrix} 90 & 60 & 60\\ 80 & 60 & 70 \end{bmatrix} \]